Graduate studentships and bursaries

-However, it is a major contributor to the CHESS scheme run by the Student Registry: the Isaac Newton Trust, in partnership with named Colleges, provides a substantial number of bursaries of up to £12,000 to UK students undertaking MPhil courses with the intention of continuing to a PhD (our sister foundation, the Cambridge Trust supports EU students - please see the CHESS webpage).
+However, it is a major contributor to the INT/College MPhil Bursaries scheme run by the Student Registry: the Isaac Newton Trust, in partnership with named Colleges, provides a substantial number of bursaries of up to £12,000 to UK students undertaking MPhil courses with the intention of continuing to a PhD (our sister foundation, the Cambridge Trust supports EU students - please see the University's graduate admissions funding webpages).

-The INT also contributes to PhD studentships through CHESS and through the current AHRC Doctoral training Programme.
+The INT also contributes to PhD studentships through the current AHRC Doctoral Training Programme.

 Please note that the Trust does NOT provide support for research costs of PhD students.

 For some years the Isaac Newton Trust was the administrator for, and a major contributor to the cost of, the Cambridge Bursary schemes for undergraduates, in partnership with the University and its colleges.
 These bursaries provide support to nearly 3000 undergraduate students every year, on a sliding scale depending on their household income.

 Please note that the Isaac Newton Trust passed the administration for these programmes over to the Student Registry in 2015 and no longer contributes financially.
 All queries should therefore be direct as follows: